gmelodie/OTHER/README.md

-# Off-The-Cuff Remark (OCR)
+# OTHER
-Improvised Optical Character Recognizer
+OpTical cHaractEr Recognizer